 We do not recommend that you purchase a laptop that has only 128 GB of internal storage.
 If you are going to use your laptop often you will find that you will use all of the available space very quickly.
 Videos and images can take up a lot of space and unless you have another storage option available, you can quickly max out your internal storage space.

 Every application that you install on your laptop will take up space.
-Most modern browsers will require at least 200 MB of storage space.
+For example, most modern browsers will require at least 200 MB of storage space.
 Graphics applications and video editing will require even more.
-Trust us when we tell you that you will eat through 128 GB very quickly.
+So trust us when we tell you that you will eat through 128 GB very quickly.

-Many laptop manufacturers will not provide a model with only 128 GB of internal storage because they know that this is not enough.
+Many laptop manufacturers will not provide a model with only 128 GB of internal storage because they know this is insufficient.
 Usually, the lower-priced models have a minimum of 250 GB internal storage.
 Apple is certainly doing this with their latest MacBook Air and MacBook Pro laptops, and several Windows-based laptop providers are doing this as well.

 How much Storage Space are you using right now?